 Mid-range: Wilfa Coffee Grinder

-For the last few years, lots of baristas have been buying these for home.
+For the last few years, many baristas have been buying these for home.
 The wilfa grinder is well built and a pretty good-looking (for a grinder) option for home.
 You can easily adjust the grind setting, and it’s not too loud when it grinds coffee, and it’s super quick.
 Until the Wilfa came along, for a grinder of this quality, you would be looking at paying around $150 – $200.
 Wifa also makes a few other coffee brewing pieces of equipment which are really nice.
 One of which is the Wilfa Coffee Brewer.
 If you like a machine to make your filter coffee for you, this is a great option.

 Best: Niche Zero